Home

 [Pre-1971 detailed list]

-office where the vehicle was first registered.
-The registration stays with the vehicle, so if a vehicle
+where the vehicle was first registered.
+The registration stays with the vehicle, so if a vehicle is sold

 Reflective plates were introduced April 1st 1982, earlier plates were plain "metal" coloured,

-(although officially introduced from January 1st 2002).
-Trade plates became reflective in this style
+officially introduced from January 1st 2002).
+Trade plates became reflective in this style of plate.
+Nov

-of plate.
-Nov 1st 2006 plates with a blue band with the Norwegian flag and identification letter N
+1st 2006 plates with a blue band with the Norwegian flag and identification letter N were officially

 Black on